harness/developer-hub/kb/continuous-delivery/articles/create-cascading-fields-jira.md

 ---

-This article talks about using the HTTP step to set the fields that are not supported by default by the Jira plugin using an example.
+This article talks about using the HTTP step to set the fields that are not supported by Harness using an example.

-By default, Jira plugins don't support cascading lists and other custom types.
+By default, Harness don't support cascading lists and other custom field types.
 For the list of supported Jira fields, go to [Add issue fields](/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/create-jira-issues-in-cd-stages/#add-issue-fields).

 We will discuss how to set a [cascading list](https://confluence.atlassian.com/jirakb/creating-dependent-cascading-lists-in-jira-server-datacenter-1142426572.html) using the [HTTP step](/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/http-step/).
+This unblocks integration to jira projects which have such fields marked as mandatory.

 Create a pipeline with a [Custom stage](/docs/platform/pipelines/add-a-stage/#add-a-custom-stage) and configure the following steps under the Execution tab of the pipeline.